 Steering wheel audio controls

-If you replace the stock stereo, keeping your steering wheel audio controls is not only possible, but also kind of easy.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your car's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Removing the factory speakers